 To help you, I’ve created a checklist for the most important measurements you need when learning how to fit your clothes.
 The checklist includes instructions on how to take your measurements as well as a table for your personal measurements.

 How do you know when the fit is right?
-Is there a specific area that is more difficult to fit than the others?
+Do you find some parts of a garment more difficult to fit than the others?